Southern Cross Austereo slashes open source costs by 50%

-SCA knew it required an understanding of what users were experiencing, but this was hampered by a lack of observability.
+SCA knew it needed an understanding of what its users were experiencing, but this was hampered by a lack of observability.
 Application visibility was lacking in root cause analysis, leaving engineers to manually troubleshoot, with tracing being more complicated when performing manual tasks.

 SCA had previously looked to open source tools for monitoring but these were becoming increasingly difficult to use.

 "Over a period of time, the tools themselves became quite complex to manage and maintain, to keep the system up and running, and ensure that there were no issues.
 The main problem was that if we ever had an outage on the operational front of our monitoring tool, and then an outage on production software such as LiSTNR, we wouldn't have any visibility over the issues," explains Amit Dsouza, Digital DevOps Engineer, Southern Cross Austereo.

 Solution: Visibility through alerts and dashboards

 To overcome the lack of visibility, SCA thoroughly researched the market and looked at multiple providers.
 It finally identified New Relic as ideal for its needs.

 "New Relic has the best support and technical prowess.
 We have tried other tools from similar companies and had problems with either support or with the toolset itself which is why we made the switch," Amit says.